 Christian Waugh is Board Certified in Real Estate Law and practices throughout the State of Florida and in federal courts in Texas, Illinois, Oklahoma, Colorado, and Maryland.
 Christian enjoys being a versatile, generalist practitioner, innovating legal solutions to best fit a client's needs.

 Christian’s practice areas include real estate, litigation, probate, appeals, municipal law, and the full range of business law matters, all in state and federal courts.
 As a part of his generalist practice, he provides counsel to facilitate large-scale commercial transactions, including closings, contracts, and taking major developments from the ground to reality.
-In the past year, Christian has crafted new solutions for real estate transactions and development based on a client's desire to use cryptocurrency and blockchain-related assets, especially in South Florida.
+In the past year, Christian has crafted new solutions for real estate transactions involving blockchain-related assets, especially in South Florida.
 Additionally, Christian has an elections law practice, having participated in several election contests and advised many political candidates and judges on their campaigns.

 He also provides litigation services for probate, commercial, real estate, and many other types of cases, including actions related to enforcement by federal agencies such as the SEC, CFTC, FTC, and EPA.
 In October 2021, Christian prevailed in an election fraud trial overturning an election in Eatonville, Florida.
 As a trial attorney, Christian has had several dozen trials, mostly jury trials, in both federal and state courts.
 In the last few years, he has handled a many appeals across Florida's appellate courts, including the Second, Third, and Fifth District Courts of Appeal, and the Florida Supreme Court.